TusharChillal/Yellow_Rover/README.md

-# Yellow Rover – Autonomous 4-Wheel Differential Drive Rover (ROS 2)
+# Yellow Bot – Autonomous 4-Wheel Differential Drive Rover

-Yellow Rover is a research-oriented autonomous ground robot developed by converting a 4-wheel differential drive rover into a fully autonomous platform using **ROS 2 Jazzy**, **Nav2**, and **slam_toolbox**.
+**Yellow Rover** is a research-oriented autonomous ground robot developed by converting a 4-wheel differential drive rover into a fully autonomous platform using **ROS 2 Jazzy**, **slam_toolbox**, and **Nav2**.

-The primary goal of this project is to build a **robust, modular, and extensible mobile robot** that can be used for:
-- Autonomous navigation research
-- Localization and mapping experiments
-- Complex task execution
-- Future **multi-robot / swarm robotics** research
+The project is designed as a **modular, extensible robotics research platform**, with a long-term goal of enabling **complex autonomous tasks** and **future multi-robot (swarm) experiments**.

 ---

+## Autonomous Navigation Demo

+**Video: Autonomous Navigation using Nav2**

+> *(Add your video link here — YouTube / Drive / GitHub video)*

+The demo shows real-world autonomous navigation including localization,and goal-directed motion.

+---

 ## System Overview

-The robot performs autonomous navigation using:
+The robot achieves autonomy through:
 - 2D LiDAR-based SLAM
-- Lidar odometry fused with IMU data using an EKF
+- LiDAR odometry fused with IMU data using an EKF
-- Nav2 for planning, control, and recovery behaviors

-The system is designed to be **hardware-agnostic**, **network-capable**, and **scalable** for multi-robot setups.
+- Map-based localization and navigation using Nav2

 ---